FixelAlgorithmsTeam/fixel/_posts/2020-04-05-fixel-zoneselector-2-user-guide.md

 class:  news
 hidden: true
 ---
-![Fixel Zone Selector 2 Simple, Smart & Effective Luminosity Mask Generator for Adobe Photoshop Plug In][01]
+![Fixel Zone Selector 2 - Simple, Smart & Effective Zone System Luminosity Masks Generator Plug In for Adobe Photoshop][01]

-# Fixel Zone Selector 2 - Simple, Smart & Effective Edge Enhancer Filter - User Guide
+# Fixel Zone Selector 2 - Simple, Smart & Effective Zone System Luminosity Masks Generator Plug In for Adobe Photoshop - User Guide

 ## Introduction

-[Fixel Zone Selector 2][98] is all about enhancing edges.
-If you want to enhance a texture, hair, fabric, wood, fur, etc... this is the Plug In you need.
+[Fixel Zone Selector 2][98] is a Luminosity Mask generator.
+It is implemented as a Plug In with the highest quality and accuracy in mind.
+The user experience was designed to mimic Ansel Adams's Zone System by dividing the tonal range into 11 zones.
+The user is able to generate a mask by any combination of the zones.

-[Fixel Zone Selector 2][98] is the 3rd generation of the [Fixel Zone Selector][97] family.
+[Fixel Zone Selector 2][98] is the 2nd generation of the [Fixel Zone Selector][97] family.
 This version adds the following features:

- *	Edge Preserving Engine
-	The new engine is built on a *Local Edge Preserving Filter* which combines speed and quality.
-It assists in reducing the artifacts and halos which are common in sharpening.
-	The new engine gives the user the ability to push farther the sharpening level for *Halos Free* stunning results.
+ *	Source Channel Selection
+	The user can select the source channel for the mask: Luminosity, `R`, `G`, `B` or Saturation.
+	This allows farther ability to pin point the area / tonal range to select.
+ *	Luminosity Mask Contrast (Focus / Roll Off Smoothness)
+	Control the smoothness of the generated mask.
+Higher contrast means sharper boundaries (In tonal range) between selected and not selected tonal zones.
  *	HTML Based UI
 	New UI for optimized and intuitive workflow build around *Adobe Photoshop*'s HTML Panel technology.
 	Unlike classic Plug In's [Fixel Zone Selector 2][98] can be used as a side panel with the image always available for peaking, zooming and panning.
-	The new UI also adds 3 user adjustable presets to allow user have more efficient workflow.
+	The new UI also adds 7 presets to allow user have more efficient workflow.
+One of the presets (The middle) is user configurable.

-This user guide present [Fixel Zone Selector 2][98] to the user with simple guidelines on how to use properly to achieve optimal results.
+This user guide presents [Fixel Zone Selector 2][98] to the user with simple guidelines on how to use properly to achieve optimal results.

 {% include note.html content="The new UI Technology requires Adobe Photoshop CC 2017 and above.
-For CS6 compatibility the user should use [Fixel Zone Selector 2][02]." %}
+For CS6 compatibility the user should use [Fixel Zone Selector 1][02]." %}

 ## Installation
 The installation is automated using the Windows and macOS installers.